 I hopped onto the expressway next to bypass Kagoshima and try cover some distance.
 My Garmin as noted before can provide some illogical navigation at times and so it tried it’s best to take me the wrong way but I picked it up pretty quick.
 The blue skies did not last very long and by the time I was on the Ibusuki skyline it was again grey with a bit of light misty rain.
 This road would appear to be the local bikers road.
 A lot of sports bikes out despite the damp conditions.
 I just enjoyed the scenery and took it easy.

 I exited the skyline before the end and made my way to the Chiran peace museum for Kamikaze pilots.
 I had no idea what to expect here and had only allowed for a short visit which turned out was not enough as it is a large museum with fine collection of rare planes from the era and other material but the special thing for me were the final letters home sent by the pilots.
 Some may have been volunteers for the greater glory as the government promoted but even the most casual observation and it becomes clear that many were young guys that found themselves manipulated into a situation.
 Like the letters I have read from WW1 soldiers in the trenches waiting for the whistle to climb the ladders to certain death they lament on their fate and life being cut short in guarded tones to clear the censor and whilst the stories might come from different wars and different sides they both haunt you a long time.
-I took a break having seen only a small amount but noticed the rain had closed in from the north but there was a chance to ride south before it became wet so I elected to leave and hope I can revisit another time.
-No photos allowed inside.

 As I reached the south coast I left the rain behind in the mountains and could enjoy a beautiful coastal ride on almost zero traffic roads.
 There is a series of viewpoints all along the coast which offer grand views back to the coves and small fishing villages which I had all to myself.